QSD-Group/QSDedu/course_demos/Digital_Twin/dynamic-modeling-of-wastewater-treatment-process/README.md

 ### Project Goal
 :page_facing_up: For this project, you are tasked to develop data-driven models that use data from online sensors to predict the desired effluent properties.

-Through online sensors, we have measurement for the following parameters:
+Through online sensors, we have measurement for the following parameters (i.e., your model inputs):

-**INPUT**
 - Q_inf: total influent flow rate coming to the plant [m3/h]
 - Q_air_1: Air flow rate supplied to the aerobic selector tank [m3/h]
 - Q_air_2: Air flow rate supplied to the facultative tank [m3/h]